Is Beekeeping Agriculture?

 Beekeeping Is Considered Farming By The IRS

 Beekeeping is considered farming by the Internal Revenue Service.
-IRS Publication 225, Farmer’s Tax Guide (2019), states that a “farm includes livestock” among other things, including structures “used primarily for raising agricultural…commodities.”
+IRS Publication 225, Farmer’s Tax Guide (2023), states that a “farm includes livestock” among other things.

 Also, when referring to deductions for fuel, Publication 225 says that fuel is used for farming purposes if you use it to “raise, shear, feed, care for, train or manage livestock, bees, poultry, fur-bearing animals, or wildlife.”
 (Emphasis added)